BDBC-KG-NLP/TEN_EMNLP2020/README.md

   <img src="./fig/fg.png">
 </p>

 The main experimental results are presented in Table 1.
-The proposed TEN model has demonstrated to be effective in standard DST datasets (including DSTC2, WOZ and MultiWOZ).
+Besides the results of previous works, we also report the results of the ablated models TEN-XH, TEN-X and TEN-Y. The proposed TEN model has demonstrated to be effective in standard DST datasets (including DSTC2, WOZ and MultiWOZ).
 TEN became the new state-of-the-art model on the DSTC2 dataset and a state-of-the-art comparable model on the WOZ dataset.
 But the limitation of TEN as well as most of the DST models building upon a pre-defined ontology (such as NBT, GLAD, SUMBT) is that they have trouble applying to multi-domain DST, comparing to models specifically designed for the multi-domain setting (such as HyST (Goel et al., 2019), DSTRead (Gao et al., 2019), and TRADE (Wu et al., 2019)).

 <p align="center">
   <img src="./fig/result.png">